krojew/springtime/springtime-di/README.md

 * Component priorities
 * Custom constructor functions
 * Per-field configurable initialization
+* Customizable instance scopes

 ## Basic usage

 *Springtime* is highly configurable, but the most basic usage example is quite simple and consists of using a few attributes to fully configure the dependency chain.
-For tutorial, advanced features, and patterns, please look at the examples, which form a step-by-step guide.
+For **tutorial**, advanced features, and patterns, please look at the [examples](https://github.com/krojew/springtime/tree/master/springtime-di/examples), which form a step-by-step guide.

 ```rust
 use springtime_di::factory::ComponentFactoryBuilder;